Hall003/cse15l-lab-reports/LabReport5.md

 ## Optimizing Week 7 Lab and [Lab Report 4](https://hall003.github.io/cse15l-lab-reports/LabReport4.html)

 To clearly show when the JUnit tests fail and when they succeed after fixing the bug, I will be creating 2 bash scripts instead of just one.
+But you can also combine them by following the alternative instructions labeled "Step 4 (modified)" at the end of the document.

 ### Step 1: Fork the repo